tsolakoua/clipboard/README.md

 ## clipboard

-- Adds user copied data and datetime to a file
-- Compatible with MacOS (hasn't been tested to another OS)
+This tool appends user copied data and datetime to a file.
+It is compatible with MacOS and hasn't been tested yet to another OS.

 ### Run in the command line